kalgynirae/recipes/chicken_curry.md

 % Chicken Curry
 % Colin Chan
-% 2016-06-04
+% 2016-12-13

+This curry is my attempt to duplicate the "Chicken Curry" from the Indian Cuisine restaurant in Gainesville, FL.
+This version is pretty darn close, but there's still a little room for improvement.

-Cooking time: 1.75 hours (caramelizing onions takes a long time!
-If you skip the caramelized onions, you can do it in about an hour.)
+Cooking time: 2 hours (caramelizing onions takes a long time!
+If you skip the caramelized onions, you can do it in about 1 hour 15 minutes.)

 ## Step 1: Caramelize onions